maxkahan/updating-an-old-project/README.md

 * Install the dependencies - check they're still compatible with current Python versions.
 * Run the tests!
 (Run them on a Python version the project definitely supports, then on the most recent version.)
 * Check what (if any) validation is done on inputs.
+* Use static and behavioural analysis tooling to get in-depth code metrics.
+* Use a code coverage tool (e.g. [coverage](https://coverage.readthedocs.io/en/6.5.0/)) to work out what parts of the code have been tested.
+* Use mutation testing (e.g. [mutmut](https://mutmut.readthedocs.io/en/latest/)) to understand how reliable the tests are likely to be!
 * Use [Snakeviz](https://jiffyclub.github.io/snakeviz/) to understand and visualise the call stack.

 ## Making changes